SonyaMoisset/BOOK-DESIGN-A-Book-Apart/README.md

 - Finished HTML5 For Web Designers | Chapter 5: Semantics
 - Finished HTML5 For Web Designers | Chapter 6: Using HTML5 Today
 - Finished HTML5 For Web Designers
+- Finished CSS3 For Web Designers | Chapter 1: Using CSS3 Today